 5. Practice gratitude

-It doesn’t matter whether you use a paper journal, a note on your phone, a note taking app, or a gratitude journal app, only that you find two or three things to be grateful for every day.
+One practice you might consider is starting a journal.
+Journaling can help you to remember positive events, as well as the feelings that went with them.
+It doesn’t matter whether you use a paper journal, a note on your phone, a note taking app, or a gratitude journal app.
+All that matters is that you find two or three things to be grateful for every day.
 They don’t have to be monumental; they can be small things, like getting a good parking spot or that the barista made your coffee exactly how you like it.

 Of course, bad days happen, and sometimes it’s hard to find something to be grateful for.
 On those days, you’ve just got to find the things that weren’t a total disaster and be grateful that they weren’t.